ncmoliver/ai-case-study/README.md

 These technologies are appropiate for my solution because currently there are already products on the market that uses AI technologies to analyze video footage.
 With this, ShotQuality could create a similar product to add into thier existing algorithm in order to provide the additional metrics they will need in order to track and provide a visual representation on future action/movements.

 # References
+* ShotQuality was founded in 2020 by Simon Gerszberg, a former student manager for Colgate's men's basketball team ("ShotQuality Raises Seed Round," Sports Business Journal, October 5, 2022).
+Retrieved from Sports Business Journal.
+* Coaches that have subscribed to ShotQuality on average win more than 3 games a year compared to teams that have not signed up (Gerszberg, Simon.
+"ShotQuality.com," YouTube, November 25, 2020).
+Retrieved from YouTube.
+* There are 351 Division I schools (NCSA College Recruiting.
+"Division 1 Men’s Basketball Colleges," NCSA Sports).
+Retrieved from NCSA Sports.
+* A map of all 30 NBA teams (Atlist.
+"NBA Team Map - All 30 Teams on a Map").
+Retrieved from Atlist.
+* There are 213 NAIA schools (NCSA College Recruiting.
+"NAIA Men’s Basketball Colleges," NCSA Sports).
+Retrieved from NCSA Sports.
+* The number of D1, D2, and D3 schools (NCSA College Recruiting.
+"Men’s Basketball Colleges," NCSA Sports).
+Retrieved from NCSA Sports.
+* Shot making ability is discussed by Simon Gerszberg on ShotQuality.com (Gerszberg, Simon.
+"Simon Gerszberg - ShotQuality.com," Apple Podcasts).
+Retrieved from Apple Podcasts.
+* The sports analytics market overview, including Texas A&M's agreement with Gemini Sports Analytics and the market shares of various segments ("Sports Analytics Market Size, Share & Trends Analysis Report," Grand View Research).
+Retrieved from Grand View Research.
+* An overview of ShotTracker's focus and offerings ("ShotTracker," CB Insights).
+Retrieved from CB Insights.
+* How ShotTracker works, detailing its three components: basketball, wearable, and anchors ("How It Works," ShotTracker).
+Retrieved from ShotTracker.
+* Insights on the sports analytics market, including its impact on sports betting and media organizations ("Spectator Sports Market - Growth, Trends, and Forecasts," Mordor Intelligence).
+Retrieved from Mordor Intelligence.